-Understandably therefore the ‘ear-marking’ orders did not prove very popular or satisfactory in most cases.
+Understandably ‘ear-marking’ orders did not prove very popular or satisfactory in most cases.
 That being said there will inevitably be situations where an order of this type may prove to be appropriate and as such they should not be dismissed out of hand.

 Pension Sharing Orders